nthghm/nthghm/README.md

-## Hi there 👋
+## Hi there, I'm Nitha 👋

-I'm Nitha., an other web developper in the field.
+An other web developper in the field.<br/>
 More than happy to contribute to open source projects.

 Currently coding in :